 HOW CAN I VOLUNTEER FOR WE NEED DIVERSE BOOKS?

 Thank you for your interest in supporting our mission by volunteering!
 Please reach out using our Volunteer page and a member of our team will get back to you.

 HOW CAN I GET WE NEED DIVERSE BOOKS SWAG?

-We’re working on setting up a shop where posters, buttons, etc., will be available!
+We generally offer WNDB swag as a donation reward during our fundraisers, and we’re working on setting up a shop where posters, buttons, and more will be available!

 We are no longer accepting images, but thank you for your interest!